Party Wall: Chimney Breast Removal

 Can I Take Down a Chimney If My Neighbour Doesn’t Use Theirs?

 Your neighbour may not use their fireplace, but this does not mean they want the chimney removed.
-Regardless of whether their chimney is used or not, if it is shared then you will need your neighbour's agreement.
-You cannot start work on a shared chimney breast without their written consent.
+Regardless of whether their chimney is used or not, if it is shared then you will usually need your neighbour's agreement.
+You cannot remove a shared chimney breast without their written consent.

 Who Pays for Repair Works?

-As we’ve stated above, if the chimney breast needs to be removed due to damage, poor brickwork or safety concerns, the cost should be split between both owners.
+As we’ve stated above, if the chimney breast needs to be removed due to damage, poor brickwork or safety concerns, the cost will usually be split between both owners.